nikacvet/vscode-verilogA/README.md

-# Verilog A Language Support
+# VerilogA Language Support

-This is a Visual Studio Code extension, which provides support for the Verilog A language.
+This is a Visual Studio Code extension, which provides support for the VerilogA language.
 **This extension is still in development.**